 What are you ready to give up?
 But perhaps more fundamentally: What will you not sacrifice, come what may?
 These priorities - your non-negotiables - become your compass.
 They'll be your guiding pillars when everything else feels like it's up for grabs.

 For me, in the lead-up to the wedding, it was all about feeling good in my own skin on the big day.
-So, it was pretty easy to decide on my top 3 priorities in the lead-up: healthy eating, regular exercise, and enough sleep to keep the wheels turning.
-But to make time for the former, I needed to take time away from other stuff that I loved: reading books, meeting friends, binge-watching shows, writing on my blog, nice walks.
+So, it was pretty easy to decide on my top 3 priorities: healthy eating, regular exercise, and enough sleep to keep the wheels turning.
+But to make time for them, I needed to take time away from other stuff that I loved: reading books, meeting friends, binge-watching shows, writing on my blog, nice walks.
 Even a visit to my grandfather in Romania had to wait.

 Was it easy?
-Nope.
+You bet it wasn't.
 But I kept myself motivated by thinking about the beautiful event, the big day(s)!
-And also by reminding myself that I get to chill and relax afterwards.
-(Oh, and not to forget the promise of indulging in as much wedding cake as I could manage my wedding day-which I did, by the way 😊)
+And also by reminding myself that I get to chill and relax afterward.
+(Not to forget the promise of indulging in as much wedding cake as I could manage on my wedding day-which I did, btw 😊)

 Life Lesson #2: Know what you’re signing up for.

 I mean, you won't know everything - especially if it's your first time doing something big – but doing a little research can really help.
-It really helps to understand what you're signing up for.
+It's good to understand what you're signing up for.
 Try to figure out the basics.
 For example, how much time will this take?
 How much money?
 How much mental energy?
 And who can you ask for help when (not if) things get overwhelming?

-And here's the thing I cannot stress enough: you need breaks.
+And here's the thing I cannot stress enough: YOU.
+NEED.
+BREAKS!
 A free day from time to time, or even a week off, can make all the difference.
 About two months into wedding planning, when stress basically was my full-time job, and I couldn't see straight anymore, we hit pause and spent a week in Denmark.
-No talking about weddings was allowed, just wandering around Copenhagen, eating vegan pastry (to-die-for Spandauer at the Bistro Verde), and soaking up all of the hygge vibes.
-It was just what we needed to reset and remember why we were doing all this in the first place.
+We agreed ahead not to talk about weddings.
+Instead, we just wandered around Copenhagen, eating our weight in vegan Danish pastries (to-die-for Spandauer at the Bistro Verde), and soaking up all the hygge vibes.
+It was exactly what needed to reset.

 Life Lesson #3: Communication is key.